Sunday, November 27, 2016

 You are that teacher who is the answer to a mother's prayer.

 I know you're tired, and you have a right to be.
-I'm sorry that we just put three more kids in your class and asked you to fill out another form.
+I'm sorry that they just put three more kids in your class and asked you to fill out another form.
 In spite of the challenges, you maintain your passion for kids; you hold on to your commitment to making a difference.
 I never take that for granted.

 You're tired ... but you push on.